nihal1434/passwordGen/README.md

 # 🔐 Password Generator

 A sleek and responsive **Random Password Generator** built with **HTML, CSS, and JavaScript**.
-This tool helps users create strong, secure passwords of customizable length, copy them instantly, and even retains the last generated passwords after a page refresh.
+This tool helps users create strong, secure passwords of customizable length, copy them instantly with one click, and even retains the last generated passwords after a page refresh.

 ---